jornane/mwSimpleSamlAuth/README.md

 # SAML plugin for MediaWiki

 ## Glossary
-* **SimpleSamlAuth** This extension, uses *SimpleSamlPhp* to allow SAML login in *MediaWiki*.
+* **SimpleSamlAuth** This extension, uses *SimpleSAMLphp* to allow SAML login in *MediaWiki*.
-* **SimpleSamlPhp** Open source lightweight SAML implementation by UNINETT.
+* **SimpleSAMLphp** Open source lightweight SAML implementation by UNINETT.
 * **MediaWiki** Open source Wiki software.

 ## Requirements
 * [SimpleSAMLphp](//simplesamlphp.org) (tested on 1.15 and newer)
 * [MediaWiki](//mediawiki.org) (tested on 1.15, 1.16 or newer required for some features)

-**IMPORTANT** If you run MediaWiki 1.27 or newer, SimpleSamlPhp **MUST** be configured to use an alternative session handler.
+**IMPORTANT** If you run MediaWiki 1.27 or newer, SimpleSAMLphp **MUST** be configured to use an alternative session handler.
 If this is not done, SAML authentication succeeds, but MediaWiki still shows that nobody is logged in.
-Please refer to [the SimpleSamlPhp website](//simplesamlphp.org/docs/stable/simplesamlphp-maintenance) on how to configure SimpleSamlPhp for session storage.
+Please refer to [the SimpleSAMLphp website](//simplesamlphp.org/docs/stable/simplesamlphp-maintenance) on how to configure SimpleSAMLphp for session storage.

 ## Preparation
-* Install SimpleSamlPhp on the same domain as your MediaWiki installation.
+* Install SimpleSAMLphp on the same domain as your MediaWiki installation.
-* In SimpleSamlPhp, use the *Authentication* -> *Test configured authentication sources* feature to ensure that authentication works.
+* In SimpleSAMLphp, use the *Authentication* -> *Test configured authentication sources* feature to ensure that authentication works.
 Also make sure that the attributes make sense.

 You may keep the attributes page open for later reference,